ddcsoftdev/demarcogameaudio/README.md

 ## Introduction

-Sound Portfolio Website is an audio processing application that allows users to manipulate and apply effects to audio files.
-It is designed to be an educational tool for understanding digital audio processing concepts and techniques.
+Sound Portfolio Website serves as an online portfolio for sound design projects, providing a platform to display audio works, project descriptions, and related media.
+It is designed to highlight the skills and experience of the sound designer.

 ## Features

+- Responsive web design.
+- Showcases various sound design projects.
-- Load and save various audio file formats.
+- Includes project descriptions and audio samples.
-- Apply audio effects such as reverb, echo, and distortion.
-- Mix multiple audio tracks.
-- Visualize audio waveforms.
-- Simple and intuitive user interface.
+- Easy navigation and user-friendly interface.

 ## Requirements

 To build and run Sound Portfolio Website, you need:
-- Java Development Kit (JDK) 8 or higher
+- A modern web browser (Chrome, Firefox, Safari, etc.)
-- A text editor or IDE for Java (e.g., IntelliJ IDEA, Eclipse)
+- A web server (optional for local development)

 ## Installation